 The rapid development of technology has revolutionized almost all aspects of our lives.
 To move forward we should harness the power of technology and computerized equipment to build the grid of the future, one that can manage and automate the increasing complexity and needs of electrical power.

 You might have heard the term “Smart Grid” or “Smart Electric Grid” on the news or from your energy supplier.
 The term “Electric Grid” refers to a network of transmission cables, transformers, substations, and systems that delivers electric power from the generating station (power plant) to your house or office.
-The contemporary electric grid system we use today was built nearly 130 years ago (1890s) and evolved as technology and engineering advanced through the decades.
+The contemporary electric grid system we use today was built nearly 130 years ago (the 1890s) and evolved as technology and engineering advanced through the decades.

-Let’s dive in to the topic and get familiarized with the concept of Smart Grid.
+Let’s dive into the topic and get familiarized with the concept of Smart Grid.

 What is a Smart Grid?

-Smart grid can tune itself to an ideal state of performance, delivering electric power consistently, even during peak-usage hours and locating the potential problem areas and service disturbances by using a real-time energy monitoring system.
+Smart grid can tune itself to an ideal state of performance, delivering electric power consistently, even during peak usage hours and locating the potential problem areas and service disturbances by using a real-time energy monitoring system.
 It can separate the faulty part of the electrical network in order to prevent small-scale, brief interruptions from turning into region-wide and lasting power outages.